knottwill/SignalDiscovery/README.md

-# Statistics 1 - Coursework
+# Statistical Signal Discovery (Coursework Assignment)

-This project is primarily concerned with the use of statistical methods to discover guassian signals amoung an exponentially decaying background (reminiscent of the Higgs boson discovery).
+This project is primarily concerned with the use of statistical methods to discover guassian signals among an exponentially decaying background (reminiscent of the Higgs boson discovery).
 We perform Neyman-Pearson hypothesis tests for the presence of signal by fitting probability distributions to data using maximum likelihood estimation, and utilising the Neyman-Pearson test statistic.
 Read the assigment in `assignment.pdf` and the report in `report/main.pdf` for further details.

 The codebase & report contained in this repository was submitted in fulfillment of the coursework assigment detailed in `assigment.pdf`.
 This submission recieved a grade of 89% (may be subject to moderation in Final Examiners' Meeting in September 2024).